ewtoombs/infiniboard/README.md

 ## DEFINITELY-WILL-NOT-DO:

 * directx
+* macs.
+It might work ootb, but it will not be supported.
 * eigen, or any other templatey C++ badness, but especially eigen.
 As rationale, I would show you literally any compile-time error message produced by that library or any other piece of templated C++ code, but you might go